leon1995/factorialhr/README.md

     response = await api.put(factorialhr.EmployeeEndpoint.endpoint, '<employee_id>', data={ 'first_name': 'Alice', ... })
 ```

+## CLI

+A commandline interface can be installed with `factorialhr[cli]`.
+This is especially useful as a uv tool `uv tool install factorialhr[cli]`.

+`(uvx) factorialhr --help`

+### Login

+The cli currently only supports oauth2 as login method.
+Please create an issue or contribute yourself if you need a different login method.

+`(uvx) factorialhr account login`

 ## Implemented endpoints for api version 2025-01-01

 - [x] ApiPublic